mikelemilia/ped-conformational-analysis/README.md

 ### Features

 As stated in the subsections of [Project specification](#project-specification), both tasks require the extraction of a set of features.
-To make the output files more understandable, regardless of the task, we decided to map them with a ono to one policy, namely each line is a feature set.
+To make the output files more understandable, regardless of the task, we decided to map them with a one to one policy, namely each line is a feature set.

 Clearly, this decision required some additions to each feature set: